daywiss/json-rpc-core/README.md

 #Usage
 This library is meant to be used with some transport layer, it can be any type, Redis, TCP, UDP, SocketIO, etc.
 All this library does is create a node steam compatible interface to pipe in incoming messages and pipe out outgoing messages.
-As long as your server and client use json-rpc-core to handle processing messages then you should have a working RPC interface.
+As long as your server and client classes are syncronous or return promises then you can wrap them with JSON-RPC-Core add a transport layer and you have a working RPC interface.

 ```js
 //Simple example using an event emitter as our transport layer